tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 ?-
 ```

-The `?-` is the Prolog interpreter's prompt and means it's waiting for you
+`?-` is the Prolog interpreter's prompt and means it's waiting for you
 to assert a fact or rule, or ask it a question.

 Suppose you have a file named `intro.pl` with this content: